Cocoa butter: Extraction and composition

-Cocoa butter contains a high proportion of saturated fats as well as monounsaturated oleic acid, which typically occurs in each triglyceride.
-The predominant triglycerides are POS, SOS, POP, where P = palmitic, O = oleic, and S = stearic acid residues.
+Cocoa butter contains a high proportion of saturated fats also with the monounsaturated oleic acid in each triglyceride.
+The predominant triglycerides are POS, SOS, and POP, where P = palmitic, O = oleic, and S = stearic acid residues.
 Cocoa butter, unlike non-fat cocoa solids, contains only traces of caffeine and theobromine.

-Adulterants
+Adulterants and substitutes

 Some food manufacturers substitute less expensive materials in place of cocoa butter.
 Several analytical methods exist for testing for diluted cocoa butter.
 Adulterated cocoa butter is indicated by its lighter color and its diminished fluorescence upon ultraviolet illumination.
 Unlike cocoa butter, adulterated fat tends to smear and have a higher non-saponifiable content.